gtema/openstack/CONTRIBUTING.md

   fixed upstream.
 The only exception is that during code generation spelling issues are automatically addressed by `typos -w`.

+- Merge commits are forbidden.
+Whenever you open a PR please update it with rebase and not a merge commit.
+It is also recommended to "allow edits from maintainers" to help us get the quick fixes to the PR.

+- PRs are merged as squash commits.

 ## Releasing

 There are 2 projects being used to take care of release process: